Copyright © Richard L. Hinson, LLC. All rights reserved.

 What do you charge for travel?

-I typically charge 50% of my mediation rate for travel, plus mileage at the current IRS rate.
+I charge 50% of my mediation rate for travel, plus mileage at the current IRS rate.

 Where do you conduct in-person mediation conferences?

-I conduct in-person conferences at the offices of the participating attorneys, other law firms, and other facilities.
+I conduct in-person conferences at the offices of the participating attorneys or other law firms.

 Do you conduct mediations remotely via videoconference?